HTTP-RPC/Kilo/README.md

 ### WebServiceProxy Class
 The `WebServiceProxy` class serves as an invocation proxy for HTTP-RPC services.
 Internally, it uses an instance of `XMLHttpRequest` to communicate with the server, and uses `JSON.parse()` to convert the response to an object. `POST` requests are encoded using the "application/x-www-form-urlencoded" MIME type.

-Service proxies are initialized via the `WebServiceProxy` constructor.
-Service operations are executed by calling the `invoke()` method on the service proxy.
+Service proxies are initialized via the `WebServiceProxy` constructor, which takes a single optional argument representing the request timeout.
+Service operations are executed by calling the `invoke()` method on the proxy instance:

-TODO Arguments
+    WebServiceProxy.prototype.invoke = function(method, path, arguments, resultHandler) { ... }

+This method takes the following arguments:

+* `method` - the HTTP method to execute
+* `path` - the resource path
+* `arguments` - an object containing the request arguments as key/value pairs
+* `resultHandler` - a callback that will be invoked upon completion of the method

+Arguments may be of any type, and are generally converted to parameter values via `toString()`.
+However, array arguments represent multi-value parameters, and behave similarly to `<select multiple>` tags in HTML.

-The `invoke()` method takes a result handler function as the final argument.
-This callback is invoked upon completion of the operation.
+The result handler is invoked upon completion of the operation.
 The callback takes two arguments: a result object and an error object.
 If the remote method completes successfully, the first argument contains the value returned by the method.
 If the method call fails, the second argument will contain the HTTP status code corresponding to the error that occurred.

 Both methods return the `XMLHttpRequest` instance used to execute the remote call.
 This allows an application to cancel a request, if necessary.